 Wild-caught animals: the investigator shall have a protocol approved by the IACUC prior to wild animal capture or manipulation.
 For wild-caught animals that will be housed in a UMD facility or for wild-caught animals that will be euthanized upon capture, a CAPS form will be sent to DLAR as soon as possible after capture.

-From Approved Commercial Vendors: Below is a list of approved sources for mice, rats, peromyscus and ferrets.
+From Approved Commercial Vendors: Below is a list of approved sources for mice, rats, Peromyscus, guinea pigs, ferrets and swine.